matt-neave/verificationAwareElixir/report_dump/last meeting.md

 - Explain how Elixir and Go are inspired by CSP. ✅
 - CSP should be mentioned, but not formally introduced? ✅
 - CSP and Elixir are very different.  ✅
-- Would rather focus on the title straight away... verification-awareness and actor based message passing.
+- Would rather focus on the title straight away... verification-awareness and actor based message passing.  ✅

 - Solution is verification is typically model checking.
-But also proof assistants are a solution.
+But also proof assistants are a solution. . ✅
 - Concurrency ok.
 LTL ok.
 Safety and liveness ok.
 Fairness ok. ✅

 - 'By using both safety and liveness properties, we can define a 'correct' system, through the evaluation of these temporal formulae.' could go at the start too!! very important to the definition of distributed algorithms.

 - Didnt explain what probabilistic and concurrent support mean in the model checking section.
 Explain before / after the table what they mean, why they are relevant.. why some systems care about them.
-Why the need and want them in wireless sensor networks for example
+Why the need and want them in wireless sensor networks for example ✅
 - PRIMSM sub too short.
-Bulk it out
+Bulk it out ✅
-- give an example of what PRISM and BLAST can give answers to
+- give an example of what PRISM and BLAST can give answers to ✅
 -  random distributed algorithms WRONG => should say "randomised distributed algorithms" ✅
 - Don't use X discovered Y... use formulate / create / designed ect.. ✅
 - Forget about TLA, only mention TLA+.
 - Say 'for example'!
-- instead of 2.3.2, give it a title (i.e. proof assistants)
+- instead of 2.3.2, give it a title (i.e. proof assistants) ✅
 - Hoare logic: naranker doesnt understand.
 Remove hoare logic.
-My PRE and POST conditions dont really mean the same as his...
+My PRE and POST conditions dont really mean the same as his...   ✅
 - **Could argue the notion of defv as a CONTRACT like in the CONTRACT PARADIGM! 'design by contract' is the name!, early languages use eiffel by bertrand meyer.** ✅
 - Use 'related work' instead of 'existing work'. ✅
 - Remove the examples of dafny, lean ect.
 - Dont bother with the forall quantifer.... get rid of the listings....

-- Gomela deserves it's own section... move the introduction part on Gomela to it's own "related work" section.
+- Gomela deserves it's own section... move the introduction part on Gomela to it's own "related work" section.✅

 - Add design by contract to related work too.
 Add more about proof assitants to related work.
-We can remove 'Additional Verication Techniques' and push proof assisants and contracts to related.
+We can remove 'Additional Verication Techniques' and push proof assisants and contracts to related.   ✅

 # Chapter 3
 - Doesn't like the title.  ✅